ThomasBrazier/EasyMareyMap/README.md

 Estimate local recombination rates with the Marey map method as described in [Brazier and Glémin 2022](https://doi.org/10.1371/journal.pgen.1010141).

-This R package provide an easy script solution for the Marey map method, which is described in more details in the original MareyMap package.
-See [Rezvoy et al. 2007](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btm315) and [Siberchicot et al. 2017](https://CRAN.R-project.org/package=MareyMap).
+This R package provide an easy command line solution for the Marey map method, which is described in more details in the original MareyMap package.
+The original MareyMap package is designed for interactive graphical use only and does not provide scripting capabilities.
+It does not allow to process many maps at a time.
+Hence we re-implemented the method in a more machine-friendly approach, in order to use it for batch processing and reproducible scripts.
+See the original MareyMap package here [Rezvoy et al. 2007](https://academic.oup.com/bioinformatics/article-lookup/doi/10.1093/bioinformatics/btm315) and [Siberchicot et al. 2017](https://CRAN.R-project.org/package=MareyMap).

-The original MareyMap package is based on a graphical user interface and does not allow to easily script the method.
-This package is a simple implementation for scripting.

 Moreover, it adds new features not included in MareyMap original:
 * automatic calibration of the smoothing parameter